TylerBarnes/wordsby-admin/README.md

 ## What does this theme do?

-- Synchronizes WordPress templates dropdown with Gatsby templates using git
-- Also allows for manually specifying page template names and paths in WordPress.
+- Connects WordPress templates dropdown with Gatsby templates.
+Alternatively template names and paths can be specified in an options page repeater.
 - Visits a webhook on WP content updates to trigger a build.
 - Fixes the ACF GraphQL error `GraphQL Error Unknown field {field} on type {type}`
 - Discourages search engines from indexing the WP install